Make-School-Courses/EC2000/README.md

 ## Course Description

-This course emphasizes on critical thinking through research, evaluating source material, and synthesizing concepts for advanced argumentative rhetoric.
+This course emphasizes critical thinking through research, evaluating source material, and synthesizing concepts for advanced argumentative rhetoric.
 Through engagement with scholarly texts and revision of their own work, students create persuasive rhetoric (oral, visual, and written) crafted from logic, evidence, study, and synthesis, applying appropriate citation, documentation, form, and medium.

-### Why you should know this (optional)

-Explain why students should care to learn the material presented in this class.

 ## Prerequisites: